Taiwolawal/istio-project/README.md

 <img width="1246" alt="Pasted Graphic 36" src="https://github.com/Taiwolawal/istio-project/assets/50557587/a122b8ba-f624-447e-b6c6-91ecea3353f4">

-Ensure its deployed in istio-ingress namespace where you have the gateway pod

 To automatically obtain TLS certificate from Letsencrypt we need to creat a cluster issuer.
 Ensure you specify the ingress class to use solve http01 challenge

 When you create these certificate, the cert-manager will obtain a certificate from letsencrypt and store it in kubernetes secret.
 The certificate is valid for 90 days and the cert-manager will automatically renew and update the secret

 ![image](https://github.com/Taiwolawal/istio-project/assets/50557587/0d06ce3d-2807-409b-b1b1-b634f3661b72)

+Ensure the certificate is deployed in istio-ingress namespace where you have the gateway pod

 ![apiVersion cert-manager iov1](https://github.com/Taiwolawal/istio-project/assets/50557587/f7d29bb4-5d6f-4be7-b631-f66a8a028811)

 <img width="736" alt="Pasted Graphic 53" src="https://github.com/Taiwolawal/istio-project/assets/50557587/66b26201-d44b-4615-ac2f-9c3cddaefe51">

-Now, we need to update the gateway file with port 443
+Now to secure the API, we need to update the gateway file with port 443 and use https protocol and also specify the secret name that was created by the certificate resource

 ![- port](https://github.com/Taiwolawal/istio-project/assets/50557587/4963cabb-7a31-4879-a94e-e2633d8ba7fd)